isacre/frontend-coding-interview/README.md

 Hello!

 Thank you for the opportunity to interview with Clever.
-So far, the interview process has been great.
+So far, the process has been great.
 I’m excited to continue getting to know the team especially the guy in the green costume from Glassdoor 👽.

 ## 📱 App Preview